-While protecting your skin against sun damage on its own, you will still need to apply sunscreen.
-UV rays are extremely harmful, and you want to give your body as much protection as possible.
+Sunscreen protects your skin against sun damage because UV rays are incredibly harmful, and you want to give your body as much protection as possible.

 Vitamin C is worth applying with or before the application of your sunscreen.
-V.C. for skin will boost the effectiveness and help it get into the lower layers of your skin.
-Your cells will be protected from future damage.
-The vitamin C for skin is a good layer of protection against the UV rays and helps prevent and treat ultraviolet (UV) induced photodamage.
+Why?
+Well, vitamin C for the skin will boost the effectiveness and help it get into your skin’s lower layers, protect your cells from future damage, and treat ultraviolet (UV) induced photodamage.

-Many sunscreens will now come with vitamin C added to it.
-You can make your own, How to make Homemade Sunscreen or you can opt for your normal sunscreen.
+Many sunscreens will now come with vitamin C added to them.
+You can make your own, How to make Homemade Sunscreen, or you can opt for your normal sunscreen.
 Just apply some homemade vitamin C skin cream before your sunscreen application to help boost the effectiveness.

 Serum For the Skin

-There are natural serums you can make and apply to your skin, or you can buy from a store.
+There are natural serums you can make and apply to your skin or buy from a store.
 Here is a link to one I have used TruSkin Naturals Vitamin C Serum.
-If you like to make your own then see recipe below.
+If you like to make your own, then see the recipe below.

-Now that you’re aware of the importance of C, try to include it into your daily routine or diet to see its full impact on your health.
+Now that you’re aware of C’s importance try to include it in your daily routine or diet to see its full impact on your health.

 Until next time, friends, stay healthy and free.